Questions and Answers: Is Google Always Right?

 Not all was lost, though.
 If you wanted to find meaning in your life, the geeky humour came back and Google very clearly answered your simple question.
 Sorry, Google, that’s the meaning of finding, not … never mind.

 Google can answer our basic queries very well, but if you ask it if dinosaurs were colour blind, prepare for the answer to be imperfect.
-And never forget:
+And never forget content:

 SUBSCRIBE TO OUR BLOG!